It was a big year for the so-called “marketing clouds” in 2019, when it comes to customer data platforms (CDPs).

 - What data sources that aren’t within the marketing cloud ecosystem is the CDP pulling from and/or pushing to?

-#3: The user (read: you) can’t complete a task from a single UI.
+#3: The user (read: you and your marketing team) can’t complete a task from a single UI.

 Per Gartner’s “Demystifying the Promises and Implementation of Customer Data Platforms” report: